bendms/books-online-poo/README.md

 ```
 ## How to Contribute

 This script takes time to be executed.
-Find ways to improve performances :
+It would be interesting to find a way to improve the execution speed :

 - Use multithreading
 - Use LXML or CSS attribute to find HTML tags